craigers521/blog/_posts/2025-07-24-mcp-ollama.md

 	- can use pip or uv, i did get conflicts on a couple libraries but seems to be working, not using any auth tho
 - start open-webui: `open-webui serve`
 	- open-webui should automatically connect to local ollama instance
+  - test open-webui is working by going to [http://localhost:8080](http://localhost:8080)
 - write fastmcp server python code:

 ```python